 The enterprise of agriculture is subject to lot many uncertainties.
-Still, more people in India earn their e-mail: richakakker2611@gmail.com livelihood from this sector, than from all other economic sectors put together.
-Agricultural associated with several risks which include adverse changes in both input and output prices, Agricultural risk can be categorized as production risk, price or market, financial or credit, and institutional risks, on the policies as well as on the resources of the government.
-Therefore, though these measures guarantee some security in a situation of uncertainity, it in fact makes the farmers to wait in anticipation for some relief when there is a loss.
-Farmers on the other hand have sought to reduce those risks by utilizing modern technology, diversifying the agricultural operations, through intercropping or through the flexible use of fertilizers, pesticides, etc.
+Still, more people in India earn their 31 livelihood from this sector, than from all other economic sectors put together.
+Agricultural associated with 32 several risks which include adverse changes in both input and output prices, Agricultural risk can be categorized 33 as production risk, price or market, financial or credit, and institutional risks, on the policies as well as on 34 the resources of the government.
+Therefore, though these measures guarantee some security in a situation of 35 uncertainity, it in fact makes the farmers to wait in anticipation for some relief when there is a loss.
+Farmers 36 37 on the other hand have sought to reduce those risks by utilizing modern technology, diversifying the agricultural 38 operations, through intercropping or through the flexible use of fertilizers, pesticides, etc. 39 These risk leads to another risk of permanent income due to fluctuations in farm income as result to variability in crop yield and from commodity price fluctuation.
+Agricultural production is unstable because of its dependence on weather and inherent biological uncertainties in managing crops.
+In India, more than half of the farming is practised as rain-fed agriculture and is at the mercy of the weather.
+Instability in the agricultural sector cannot be completely eliminated, but its adverse effects can be minimized through various measures.
+Different strategies have been evolved by the government to combat these risks and uncertainties.
+Some of them include providing tax remissions, waiving off loans and interest on loans, drought or flood relief measures, etc.